microsoft/TemplateStudio/docs/UWP/pages/readme.md

-# Windows Template Studio - UWP Pages
+# Template Studio - UWP Pages

 The following pages are supported in UWP apps.